toomanysource/atreus/README.md

 make docker-compose-up
 ```

 > Attation!
-You need change your local host ip to minio config field `endpointExtra` in `/configs/service/publish/config.yaml`.
+You need change the value of field `endpointExtra` in minio configation to your local host ip.
+File in `/configs/service/publish/config.yaml`.

 ## How to Contribute